Interested in US legal gambling? Click any state in the map below to learn more about the legal gambling options that

 Online lottery sales in the US

 The Georgia Lottery Corporation allows residents to play online from anywhere in Georgia.
 Players can buy tickets for draw games, including Fantasy 5, Mega Millions, Powerball.
 There are also Keno games available and the Georgia Lottery’s exclusive interactive Diggi Games.
-These are essentially social game and electronic scratch-off hybrids including crosswords and bingo games.
+These are essentially social games and electronic scratch-off hybrids including crosswords and bingo games.

 Online lottery sale went live in the state in November 2012.
 The launch coincided with the release of a lottery debit card players can use online called the iHOPE.
 It allows players to preload funds, buy tickets and download winnings.